PolarDB for MySQL supports logical backups with Data Disaster Recovery (DBS). This topic describes how to configure a logical backup using DBS.

 Backup network speed limit

-If you set the Incremental Backup parameter to Enable in Step 6, you must configure the lifecycle for incremental backup data.
-For more information about the lifecycle rules of backup data, see How do I manage the lifecycle rules of backup sets?
+If you enabled the Incremental Backup feature in the previous step, you must also configure the retention period for the incremental backup data.
+For more information about the data lifecycle, see How to manage the lifecycle.

 After the preceding configurations are complete, click Precheck in the lower-right corner of the page.